Marcus by Goldman Sachs®

 Not sure whether a loan from Marcus by Goldman Sachs® is the right choice to address the financial pressures you’re currently facing down?
 Read on to learn more about these loans’ features, advantages, drawbacks, and overall suitability.

 Loan terms range from 36 to 72 months.
 Longer-term loans generally have lower monthly payments, though you’ll likely pay more interest over the life of the loan.
+Longer-term loans are reserved for Marcus’s most creditworthy borrowers.

 Marcus by Goldman Sachs® generally requires a minimum FICO score of 660.
 Loans aren’t designed for credit-impaired borrowers.